Clusters Nebulae Galaxies

 Coma Berenices galaxy cluster in history

-Too faint for viewing by the human eye (or binoculars and even small telescopes), the ancients could not have seen the galaxy cluster.
-Hence, it has no associated mythology.
-However, the Coma Berenices galaxy cluster still has an interesting history.
+The earliest stargazers couldn’t have seen the galaxy cluster.
+It’s too faint for viewing by the human eye (or binoculars and even small telescopes).
+So it has no associated mythology.
+But it still has an interesting history.

-Dark matter was unknown and unsuspected until Swiss-American astronomer Fritz Zwicky discovered it in the Coma Berenices galaxy cluster in the 1930s.
 Zwicky tallied up the visible galaxies in the cluster and estimated their masses.
-Then he observed the motions of galaxies near the edge of the cluster, which are determined by the total gravity (and hence mass) of the cluster.
-Zwicky found that the mass derived from the latter method greatly exceeded that from visual inspection.
+Then, he observed the motions of galaxies near the edge of the cluster, which are determined by the total gravity (and hence mass) of the cluster.
+He found the mass derived from the latter method greatly exceeded that from visual inspection.

-Today, scientists see the imprint of dark matter throughout the universe.
-It’s at least five times more prevalent than the more familiar visible matter, such as the stars and galaxies we can see.
+Today, scientists believe they see the imprint of dark matter throughout the universe.
+They think it’s at least five times more prevalent than the more familiar visible matter, such as the stars and galaxies we can see.
+Unseen and mysterious, this matter greatly increases the total mass and gravitational strength of the universe, affecting its evolution and fate.

-Man sitting behind a desk in suit and tie, with papers in front of him.
+Black and white photo of a man sitting behind a desk in suit and tie, with papers in front of him.

 Astronomer Fritz Zwicky 1st predicted the existence of dark matter in the 1930s, following his observations of the Coma Berenices galaxy cluster.
 Image via Wikimedia Commons.